 4) Keep all valuables on you.

-Most of the time when you put your big bag in the bottom of the bus you will be given one half of a ticket and the other will go onto your bag, at the end of the journey you have to show your side of the ticket in order to collect your bag (and they do really check it!) i thought this was a great idea as it means your bag won’t be stolen and if it is then its the bus companies fault.
+Most of the time when you put your big bag in the bottom of the bus you will be given one half of a ticket and the other will go onto your bag, at the end of the journey you have to show your side of the ticket in order to collect your bag (and they do really check it!)
+I thought this was a great idea travelling by bus in South America is very safe in this sense as it means your bag won’t be stolen.

 5) Take Entertainment.

 A lot of the buses will play films.. some of them even have personal TV’s in each seat so you can watch what you want (fancy hey?) but if you’re like me and you don’t understand much/any Spanish then you’re quite limited so make sure you have your phone fully charged, a book and some music to listen to.